Applications open on October 1, 2022 and close on November 30, 2022 [NEW DEADLINE]

 - Using their Graduate Center office on a regular basis

 - Interacting regularly and sharing their work with other ARC scholars

 - Presenting their research at one of the weekly seminars

 - Attending the weekly seminars on Thursdays from 4:00-5:30 as well as other ARC events

 Distinguished Awards fall into two categories:

 - Distinguished Visiting Scholars: for scholars who are not employed by the City University of New York.
 A Distinguished Visiting Scholar will receive an office, computer, and access to The Graduate Center’s academic infrastructure.
 Scholars can stay for one or two semesters, or for a shorter period.
 Depending on the duration of stay, travel costs to and from the fellowship can be reimbursed for the most economical fare only (up to maximum of $3,000) following the submission of the required documentation.

-- Distinguished CUNY Scholars: for tenured and tenure-track faculty at one of the campuses of the City University of New York.
+- Distinguished CUNY Scholars: for tenured and tenure-track faculty at one of the campuses of the City University of New York, excluding central line faculty at the Graduate Center.
 A Distinguished CUNY Scholar will receive course buyouts up to a maximum of 3 course releases for one semester.